 If you’d asked me if I understood the meaning of the term scion, I would have said yes.
 But I would never have been able to remember it enough to use it in a sentence myself.

-I’ve read it hundreds of times over the last 20 years and I encountered it again last weekend in the novel Outline by Rachel Cusk.
+I’ve read it hundreds of times over the last 20 years and I encountered it again recently in the novel Outline by Rachel Cusk.
 Here is how she used the word:

 He, the scion of playboys and millionaires, would finally observe the penal servitude of a nine-to-five: he sold his house in Athens, bought a small flat in an upmarket part of the English capital, and took the boat out of the water.

 As I figured out (again) via context, a scion is a descendent.
 But when I investigated the etymology of the word, as well as its fuller meaning, I learned some finer points about the noun.